4d/4d-for-ios/docs/ProjectEditor-PublishingSection.md

-### Session management
+### Session Management

-A session file is created and stored next to the current data file in the MobileApps folder when a user opens the app for the first time.
+When a user opens the app for the first time, a session file is created and stored next to the current data file in the MobileApps folder.

-They are then organized and grouped by app folder.
-The Team ID and app bundle ID are concatenated to create app folder names.
+The session files are organized and grouped by app folder.
+The Team ID and app bundle ID are concatenated to create the app folder names.

-Here is an example of a 4D for iOS generated session file:
+Here is an example of a 4D for iOS-generated session file:

 ```json
 {